New Philippines

-The New Philippines (Nuevas Filipinas or Nuevas Philipinas) was the abbreviated name of a territory in New Spain.
+New Philippines (Nuevas Filipinas or Nuevas Philipinas) was the abbreviated name of a territory in New Spain.
 Its full and official name was Nuevo Reino de Filipinas.

-The territory was named in honor of its sovereign, King Philip V of Spain.
-The New Philippines ceased to be a legal entity upon the extinction of New Spain in 1821.
+Like other provinces, the territory was named after other existing dominions, in this case the Philippines, hence "New Philippines".
+The former were named after Philip II of Spain and the latter were named after the then-sovereign, King Philip V of Spain.
+New Philippines ceased to be a legal entity upon the extinction of New Spain in 1821.

 Limits

 This province of New Spain overlapped in part with the current U.S. state of Texas, but its territory was substantially different.
-The land consisted of the region north of the Medina and Nueces rivers, in what is now South-Central Texas; i.e., only the Central-Northern part of the current state overlaps with the territory of the New Philippines.
+The land consisted of the region north of the Medina and Nueces rivers, in what is now South-Central Texas; i.e., only the Central-Northern part of the current state overlaps with the territory of New Philippines.

-The Medina River was the official border between New Extremadura and the New Philippines.
+The Medina River was the official border between New Extremadura and New Philippines.
 West of the Medina headwaters, the southern border was with Nueva Vizcaya.
 The border with Nuevo Santander was the Nueces River.

-To the west, the New Philippines bordered Nueva Vizcaya and Nuevo México; to the north, the border almost reached the Red River; to the east, the border was consecutively French, Spanish, and finally American.
+To the west, New Philippines bordered Nueva Vizcaya and Nuevo México; to the north, the border almost reached the Red River; to the east, the border was consecutively French, Spanish, and finally American.

 Disputed eastern border

 France claimed its border extended west and south to the Rio Grande (thus entirely negating the existence of New Philippines); conversely, Spain claimed its east border extended to the Red River.
-The French founded Natchitoches in 1714 east of the Red River, (later moving their post from the east to the west side of the river about 1734), and the Spanish founded Los Adaes in 1721 near present-day Robeline, Louisiana, only 12 miles (19 km) from Natchitoches.
+The French founded Natchitoches in 1714 east of the Red River (later moving their post from the east to the west side of the river about 1734), and the Spanish founded Los Adaes in 1721 near present-day Robeline, Louisiana, only 12 miles (19 km) from Natchitoches.
 Informally, the border was set at the Arroyo Hondo, located between the French and the Spanish settlements, for the next 98 years.
 Following the 1819 Treaty of Adams-Onís, the New Spain and Louisiana border moved 45 miles (72 km) west to the Sabine River and remained there until the extinction of New Spain in 1821.

 History

 In the 16th century, the northern frontier of New Spain was Nueva Vizcaya, beginning from 1531.
 As development increased in the 17th century, a new province was created on its east in 1687, namely, Nueva Extremadura, a very extensive territory at the time, now identified with the much smaller state of Coahuila, in Mexico.

 In 1722, the northeast of Nueva Extremadura was politically detached and officially named Nuevo Reino de las Filipinas, also known by its short form, Nuevas Filipinas.
-The second Marqués de Aguayo was named governor of the New Philippines.
+The second Marqués de Aguayo was named governor of New Philippines.